 It is essential to use the correct amount of tissue in order to obtain optimal RNA yield and purity.
-With the RNeasy Microarray Tissue Mini Kit, a maximum of 100 mg brain or adipose tissue can generally be processed.
+A maximum of 100 mg brain or adipose tissue can generally be processed.
 For these tissues, the RNA binding capacity of the RNeasy Mini spin column and the lysing capacity of QIAzol Lysis Reagent will not be exceeded by these amounts.
 For other tissues, a maximum of 50 mg tissue can generally be used.
-For tissues with high RNA content such as liver, spleen, and thymus, we recommend using no more than 30 mg tissue to ensure optimal RNA yields and to avoid exceeding the binding capacity of the RNA spin column.
+For tissues with high RNA content, such as liver, spleen and thymus, we recommend using no more than 30 mg tissue to ensure optimal RNA yields and to avoid exceeding the binding capacity of the RNeasy Mini spin column.
 Average RNA yields from various tissues are given in Table 2 (page 12).